 Content marketing is a strategic marketing plan which is based upon creating and distributing free, engaging, valuable, relevant, current and shareable content to the target audience.
 This content is most commonly provided through internet and social media outlets like blogs, newsletters, Twitter, Facebook, LinkedIn, YouTube, SnapChat, etc. Often businesses also use emails to current customers as a way to share this valuable content.

-Content may also be disseminated through paid means, such as posting ads that link to content on frequented sites or searches.
-Or it may drive leads through more organic means like SEO (search engine optimization) or inbound marketing.
+Content may also be disseminated through paid means, such as posting ads that link to content on frequented sites or searches or it may drive leads through more organic means like SEO (search engine optimization).
+It is essential to inbound marketing but it is only one of the many pieces of a successful credit union or bank inbound marketing program.
 Successful strategies typically combine the two in a harmonizing way.

 How Do You Get This Content?